 Sometimes a Next Page break will be converted to an Odd Page break.
 This frequently happens when a landscape page appears on the back of a portrait one, or vice versa.
 The reason for this is that most printers really don’t like to print landscape; rotating text and graphics is apparently a more complex operation for them.
 It seems to be especially difficult for them to duplex (print both sides of) pages with different orientations.
 Word accommodates this reluctance by changing Next Page breaks to Odd Page so the printer can print the pages on separate sheets.
 But you don’t have to put up with this laziness; you can make the printer shape up and do what you want!

 If you find that your Next Page break has morphed into an Odd Page break, don’t make the mistake of trying to delete and reinsert it.
 This may result in loss of formatting and rarely accomplishes what you want.
 Instead, with the insertion point below the section break (in the section that begins with the wrong kind of break), go to the Layout tab of Page Setup and change the “Section start” back to “New page.”
-(In Word 2007 and 2010, access the Page Setup dialog by clicking the dialog launcher arrow at the bottom right corner of the Page Setup group on the Page Layout tab.)
+(In Word 2007 and above, access the Page Setup dialog by clicking the dialog launcher arrow at the bottom right corner of the Page Setup group on the Page Layout tab.)

 Blank pages not caused by Word at all

 If you are getting a blank page at the end of every document you print and have exhausted all other explanations, check the printer Properties to see whether there is a “separator page” option that has been enabled.

 This article copyright © 2004, 2008, 2011, 2014 by Suzanne S. Barnhill.